ArtifexSoftware/ghostpdl/demos/java/jni/gs_jni/README.txt

 This library builds to gs_jni.dll and uses the
-Java Native Interface (JNI) to bind the functions in the GSAPI class to Ghoscript as well as handling callbacks, exceptions, and references.
+Java Native Interface (JNI) to bind the functions in the GSAPI class to Ghostscript as well as handling callbacks, exceptions, and references.

 The bindings in GSAPI are in the header com_artifex_gsjava_GSJAVA.h